I can move things with my mind.

 “Rude,” the second boy said, rubbing his arm and frowning.
 “It’s not my fault you’re losing your touch.”

-The other girl rolled her eyes at the boys, tossing back her short, vibrant red hair.
+The fourth teen rolled her eyes at the boys, tossing back her short, vibrant red hair.
 “Dimwits.”

 * * *